9 Bad Cell Phone Battery Symptoms to Be Addressed Immediately

 Signs of a bad phone battery include the need for intermediate recharging, the phone being switched off unexpectedly and unable to be turned back on, only working when connected to its charger, the phone self-restarting, not even charging, feeling too hot on the phone, and showing erratic battery percentage.

 You should keep in mind that some of these symptoms of mobile battery damage might be caused by other issues with your phone.
-As a result, before any repair or replacement of the battery, it should be ensured by certified service staff.

-1. You Should Charge the Phone Regularly
+1. Need to Charge the Phone Regularly Due to Rapid Battery Drain

 Depending on the type of phone, you could get anywhere from 12 to 36 hours of use after charging it.
-Cell phone batteries have a limited capacity based on the number of charge cycles they can withstand.

 Fortunately, the overall degradation of a battery will usually occur throughout these cycles.
 If you have to charge your phone after only a few hours of use, your battery may be failing.